One of the most amazing attractions in Egypt is an ancient Egyptian temple complex and an island in the southern part of the country.

 One of the most remarkable facts about Philae is that this shrine was dedicated to another popular god named Amun.
-As mentioned, the only evidence of this fact is some blocks with inscriptions being found here, but they might as well been brought from other parts of Egypt.
+As mentioned, the only evidence of this fact is some blocks with inscriptions being found here, but they might as well have been brought from other parts of Egypt.

 5. Not much remains from the first temple that was built here

 Because the island was considered to be the burial ground of one of the most adored deities in ancient Egypt, this also means that the first temple on the island was built in honor of Osiris.

 This temple wasn’t built at the same scale as the other famous temples built in ancient Egypt, though, and was only a small kiosk built by pharaoh Psamtik II of the 26th Dynasty.

 Today, only a small kiosk built by pharaoh Nectanebo I of the 30th Dynasty and some elements incorporated in later structures survive.